NevermindNilas/TheAnimeScripter/README.md

 In no particular order:
 - Provide a bundled version with all of the dependencies.
 - Add Rife NCNN Vulkan.
-- Find a workaround for running after effects as an admin
+- Find a workaround for running after effects as an admin.
-- Finish RealESRGAN
+- Finish RealESRGAN.
+- Fix CPU inference.
+- Add testing.
+- Add a log.txt.
+- Better encoding options.
+- Fix slow startup times, probably through lazy loading.
-- Add Pytorch segmentation
+- Add Pytorch segmentation.
 - Maybe add TRT.

 # Done.